ocampokimj/CV-Application/README.md

-Hello this is my first reacy based project.
+Hello this is my first reactJS based project.
 Will be going back to this to refactor and change it from class component to functional.